fxbonnet/fffc/README.md

 Approach:
 1. Read the data descriptor file
 2. Write the header row in the output csv
-3. Read the flat file and write each line being read to the output file
+3. Read the flat file, for each row, validate and format and then write each line being read to the output file

 # Dependencies
 * Python 3.7.0